-Looking at the climate change risk and its dimensions, about 89% of the households in our sample are facing moderate to high level of climate change risk.
-The average value of climate change risk index is 0.56.
-We have also studied the constituents of climate change risk i.e., exposure, sensitivity and adaptation.
-On the extremes of the spectrum, about 15% of the households experience high exposure to climate change risk while 12.3% of households experience low exposure.
+Looking at the climate change risk and its dimensions, about 89% of the households in our sample are facing a moderate to high level of climate change risk.
+The average value of the climate change risk index is 0.56.
+We have also studied the constituents of climate change risk, i.e., exposure, sensitivity, and adaptation.
+On the extremes of the spectrum, about 15% of the households experience high exposure to climate change risk, while 12.3% of households experience low exposure.
 Somewhat different trends can be seen for sensitivity.
-About 18% of the households experience low sensitivity to climate change risk compared to 12% experiencing high sensitivity.
+About 18% of households are considered low sensitive to climate change risk, compared to 12% that are highly sensitive.
 About 70.5% of households have moderate sensitivity to climate change risk.
-Most households are in our sample (75.4%) have moderate levels of adaptation.
+Most households in our sample (75.4%) have moderate levels of adaptation.
 Of the remaining 24.5% most have low adaptation (13%).
 The average adaptation scores are also low at about 0.521.

-Cross-tabulation (Table 3- Appendix) between female labor force participation and human security index shows that about 20% of highly insecure households have no female earners compared to 7.36% of highly secure households without female earners.
+Cross-tabulation (Appendix-Table 3) between female labor force participation and human security index shows that about 20% of highly insecure households have no female earners compared to 7.36% of highly secure households without female earners.
 In contrast about 10% of households with female earners are highly secure and 17% are highly insecure.
-Cross-tabulation between climate change risk and human security index shows that about 22% of highly insecure households are also experiencing high climate change risk, while only 3.6% of the highly secure households must cope with high climate change risk.
+Cross-tabulation between climate change risk and the human security index reveals that approximately 22% of highly insecure households face high climate change risk, whereas only 3.6% of highly secure households are affected by high climate change risk.